-To receive credit toward a degree for a course taken more than ten years earlier, students must complete the Course Validation Form.
+To receive credit toward a degree for a course taken more than seven years earlier, Master's/EdS students must complete the Course Validation Form.
 The form can be obtained from Academic Services, LSC 701.
 After satisfactorily demonstrating knowledge of the course content (as per instructions on the form), the instructor (who must have taught this or a similar course) signs the form.
 The student submits the completed form to Academic Services to be credited toward graduation requirements.